BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

 # IB Computer Science IA by Kien Le Trung

-##### Codes to convert data in an sqlite database's table to Excel using safe query with SQLAlchemy ORM:
+##### 1.Codes to convert data in an sqlite database's table to Excel using safe query with SQLAlchemy ORM:

 (Snack in the codes below is an sqlite database table) (the Excel file will be stored in output.xlsx)